-Jump prodigy Sreeshankar Murali on tough road to recovery
+Asian Games 2018: Long jump prodigy Sreeshankar Murali on tough road to recovery

 The last few months have been the “toughest phase” of his life for long jump prodigy Sreeshankar Murali.
-A goof-up by the Athletics Federation of India cost him a spot at the Commonwealth Games.
+A goof-up by the Athletics Federation of India cost him a spot at the Commonwealth Games 2018.
 And then came a bout of severe stomach ache which turned out to be an appendix rupture.
 Shankar, who should have been packing his bags for Gold Coast, had to undergo surgery and spent the next three days in the intensive care unit.
 The 18-year-old was advised eight weeks’ rest, but was back for training just two weeks after getting his stitches undone.

 “I didn’t have a choice.
 I couldn’t afford such a long break with so many competitions lined up this season.
 But the moment I resumed training, I felt horrible.
 All my strength had abandoned me.
 I lost six kg during that phase and could barely stand.
 But I continued my training despite all the pain,” Shankar said on the eve of the departure of the Indian continent for the Asian Juniors Athletics Championship in Gifu (Japan).